Velocidex/velociraptor-docs/content/knowledge_base/tips/hunt_by_label.md

 In Velociraptor, `Hunts` are sets of the same collections across clients.
-For example, a hunt for `Scheduled Tasks` will automatically collect the scueduled tasks from each client.
+For example, a hunt for `Scheduled Tasks` will automatically collect the scheduled tasks from each client.

 When creating the hunt it is possible to target the hunt to a `Label`.
 This only schedules the hunt on clients that have that same